NextCenturyCorporation/neon-dash/docker/README.md

 }
 ```

-Save, restart Docker via `service docker restart` and confirm experimentals is now enablled on the **Server**
+Save, restart Docker via `service docker restart` and confirm experimentals is enabled on the **Server**
 ```
 $ docker version
 ```